karthikmaiya33/Laptop-Price-Predictor/README.md

 # Data-Analysis-Laptop price dataset

-Laptop price is varied from time to time as the system upgrades its technology to a newer version that automates and helps humans to manage a task easily.
+The Laptop price is varied from time to time as the system upgrades its technology to a newer version that automates and helps humans to manage a task easily.
 There are several companies that manufacture laptops, and their price depends on the quality, technology, specifications, and brand.

 ## Project Synopsis